-- Computerized tomography (CT).
-CT scans use X-rays to create images of the head, brain or spinal cord and can help show bleeding.
+- CT scan.
+These scans use X-rays to create images of the head, brain or spinal cord and can help show bleeding.

-- Magnetic resonance imaging (MRI).
+- MRI.
 An MRI uses powerful magnets and radio waves to show detailed images of the tissues.
 An MRI can pick up on small changes in these tissues.

 - Magnetic resonance angiography (MRA).
-An MRA captures the pattern and the speed and distance of blood flow through the vascular abnormalities.
+MRA captures the pattern and the speed and distance of blood flow through the irregular vessels.

-Treatment for AVM depends on where the abnormality is found, the symptoms that you have and your overall health.
-Sometimes, an AVM may be monitored with regular imaging tests to watch for changes or problems.
+Treatment for AVM depends on where it is found, the symptoms and the risk of treatment.
+Sometimes an AVM is monitored with regular imaging tests to watch for changes or problems.
 Other AVMs require treatment.
-Determining whether or not an AVM needs treatment involves factors such as:
+Determining whether an AVM needs treatment involves factors including whether the AVM:

-- If the location of the AVM is in a part of the brain that can be reached
+- Is in a part of the brain that can safely receive treatment

 Medications can help manage symptoms such as seizures, headaches and back pain.

 The main treatment for AVM is surgery.
-Surgery may be recommended if you're at a high risk of bleeding.
-The surgery may completely remove the AVM.
-This treatment is usually used when the AVM is small and located in an area where surgeons can remove the AVM with little risk of causing significant damage to the brain tissues.
+Surgery might be recommended if there is a high risk of bleeding.
+The surgery might completely remove the AVM.
+This treatment is usually used when the AVM is in an area where surgeons can remove the AVM with little risk of causing significant damage to the brain tissues.

 Endovascular embolization is a type of surgery in which the surgeon threads a catheter through the arteries to the AVM.
-Then a substance is injected to create an artificial blood clot in the middle of the AVM to temporarily reduce the blood flow.
-This may also be done before another type of surgery to help reduce the risk of complications.
+Then a substance is injected to close parts of the AVM to reduce the blood flow.
+This might also be done before brain surgery or radiosurgery to help reduce the risk of complications.

-Sometimes stereotactic radiosurgery is used.
-This procedure is usually performed on small AVMs that have not ruptured.
+Sometimes stereotactic radiosurgery is used to treat AVMs.
 This uses intense, highly focused beams of radiation to damage the blood vessels and stop the blood supply to the AVM.

-After treatment for an AVM, you may need regular follow-ups with your doctor.
-You may need more imaging tests to make sure that the AVM is completely resolved and that the malformation has not recurred.
-You may also need regular imaging tests and follow-up visits with your doctor if your AVM is being monitored.
+After treatment for an AVM, you might need regular follow-up visits with your health care provider.
+You might need more imaging tests to make sure that the AVM has been successfully treated and that the malformation has not come back.
+You'll also need regular imaging tests and follow-up visits with your health care provider if your AVM is being monitored.

 Coping and support

 Learning that you have an AVM can be frightening.
 It can make you feel like you have little control over your health.
-But you can take steps to cope with the emotions that accompany your diagnosis and recovery.
-Consider trying to:
+But you can take steps to cope with the emotions that go with your diagnosis and recovery.
+Consider:

-- Learn enough about AVM to make informed decisions about your care.
-Ask your doctor about the size and location of your AVM, and what that means for your treatment options.
-Learning more about your AVM can help you grow more confident in making treatment decisions.
+- Learning enough about AVM to make informed decisions about your care.
+Ask about the size and location of the AVM, and what that means for your treatment options.

 - Accept your emotions.
 Complications of AVM, such as hemorrhage and stroke, can cause emotional problems as well as physical ones.
-Recognize that emotions may be hard to control, and some emotional and mood changes may be caused by the injury itself as well as by coming to terms with the diagnosis.
+Coming to terms with the diagnosis might help.

 - Keep friends and family close.
-Keeping your close relationships strong will help you during your recovery.
-Friends and family can provide the practical support you'll need, such as accompanying you to doctors' appointments, and serve as emotional support.
+Friends and family can provide the practical support you'll need, such as going with you to care provider appointments, and serve as emotional support.